Permissive parenting is both somewhat of a controversial approach and at the same time it is quite intriguing to some parents.

 Wherever there is a Pro there is almost always a Con, so let’s take a look shall we.

-• The first challenge for the parent is that boundaries are difficult to set.
+Challenge #1.
+For the parent boundaries are difficult to set.
 Parents following a permissive parenting style usually have a hard time enforcing rules and boundries.
 This can lead to anxiety and confusion in the children.

 When kids don't have clear boundries set out for them, they may feel insecure.
 This is the point at which they could push the limits to test how you will react.